 By Rick Steves, Gene Openshaw, and Steve Smith

 London and Paris are surprisingly kid-friendly, with many parks, fun squares, and youth-oriented sights.
-Here are some family-tested tips for tackling two of Europe’s most impressive cities.
+And many of the sightseeing biggies with parents are a hit with kids, too — especially when the sights have tours and printed info geared specifically for the younger crowd.
+Here are some family-tested tips for tackling two of Europe's most impressive cities.

 - Hotel selection is key.
 Ideally, choose a hotel in a low-traffic area near a park.
 London's big-budget chain hotels allow two kids to sleep for free in their already-reasonable rooms.
 The Premier Inn chain has several locations, including one at the London Eye observation wheel, and another located south of the Thames, near Shakespeare's Globe Theatre.
 If you're staying a week or more in Paris, consider renting an apartment.

 - Public restrooms can be hard to find.
 Try department stores, museums, and restaurants, particularly fast-food restaurants.

 - Visit popular sights early or late to beat the crowds.
 Kids get antsy in long museum lines.
 At each sight, ask about a kids' guide or flier.

 - Don't overdo it.
 Tackle one key sight each day (e.g., the Eiffel Tower, Louvre, or Versailles) and mix in a healthy dose of fun activities.

 For an overview of London, consider the two-hour, double-decker bus tours.
 These drive by all the major sights, are fun for kids, and stress-free for parents.
 You can stay on the bus the entire time, or "hop-on and hop-off" at any of the 20-plus stops and catch a later bus.